Award Information

 Description of original award (Fiscal Year 2021, $347,439)

-The Columbus Police Crime Laboratory has a current authorized strength of eight casework analysts and one DNA Technical Leader/CODIS Manager.
-In recent years, we have consistently reduced our backlog of cases awaiting analysis.
-However, in 2020 the coronavirus pandemic, coupled with the resignation of one analyst and the DNA Technical Leader, created an increased backlog of cases.
+The Columbus Police Crime Laboratory has a current authorized strength of nine casework analysts and one DNA Technical Leader.
+In 2020 the coronavirus pandemic, coupled with the resignation of one analyst and the DNA Technical Leader, created an increased backlog of cases.
 Our case submissions have remained fairly constant.
 In the upcoming years, we plan to increase our capacity by adding additional instrumentation, equipment, software, and personnel to reduce the current DNA case backlog.

 Federal funding from this award will be used for the following goals/objectives: